Germany Holidays: Explore Iconic Rhineland’s & Rheingau’s Vineyards

 Overview of the Rheingau & Rhineland Palatinate

-The Mosel wine-growing area in Rhineland Palatinate stretches from the city of Koblenz to the south of Trier; up to, and, close to the Luxembourg border.
+The Mosel wine-growing area of Rhineland Palatinate and Rheingau stretches from the city of Koblenz to the south of Trier; up to, and, close to the Luxembourg border.
 It encompasses the valleys of the Moselle tributaries of the Ruwer and Saar Rivers.
-The region is defined by the Moselle River and boasts some of the steepest vineyards in the world.
+The region is defined by the Moselle River which boasts some of the steepest vineyards in the world.

 The Rheingau is also known as the Upper Middle Rhine Valley.
 The area stretches along the Rhine River between the city of Koblenz and the towns of Bingen and Rüdesheim am Rhein.